List of Spider-Man: The Animated Series characters: Silvermane

 Silvermane (voiced by Jeff Corey as an old man, Townsend Coleman as a young adult, Matthew McCurley as a child, and Cannon Young as a baby) is an elderly crime lord.
-Although he is a villain, he is not a supervillain, as he has no superhuman powers.
-He is, however, extremely intelligent.
+Although he is a villain, he is not a supervillain, as he has no superhuman powers, but is extremely intelligent.
 Although he is an enemy of Spider-Man, he does not see eye-to-eye with the superhero's other foes.
 He is a hated rival of Wilson Fisk, another crime lord.
-Silvermane is also the father of Alisha, aka Alisha Silvers, a name she went by to spy on the research of Dr. Curt Connors.
-He first appeared in the Insidious Six arc, where in he has Hammerhead hired to capture Spider-Man.
-In the end of Battle of the Insidious Six, he was rescued by Spider-Man from the Kingpin who tried to kidnap him.
+Silvermane is also the father of Alisha Silver, a spy who wanted the research of Dr. Curt Connors.
+He first appeared in the "Insidious Six" arc, where he has Hammerhead hired to capture Spider-Man.
+In the end of "Battle of the Insidious Six", he was rescued by Spider-Man from the Kingpin who tried to kidnap him.

 Silvermane never enjoyed a normal childhood, as he grew into old age, he became obsessed with finding the secrets to youth and immortality.
 He heard legends of an ancient tablet which allegedly was inscribed with the formula to rejuvenate an individual's youth, the Tablet of Time.
 When the Tablet was unearthed and brought to the United States, he arranged for Tombstone to steal the tablet and kidnap Dr. Curt Connors, who was studying its powers.
 Even with the intervention of Spider-Man, Silvermane was able to kidnap Connors' wife and force Connors to activate the tablet.
 In the comic book the formula is for a potion.
 Connors prepares the potion for him, while the lives of Connors' family were used as a motivator for him to successfully decipher the tablet.
 Spider-Man saved Connors but Silvermane took the potion anyway despite Connors warnings of it being unstable.
 In the animated series version of the story, Silvermane was transformed into a baby instead of being mildly rejuvenated.
 There, the tablet focuses the sun's rays into lasers which produce a greenish glow.
 Silvermane is initially turned into a young man, fights the Lizard then transforms further into a baby.
 The Lizard is bombarded by the rays and mutates back to human form.
-Dr. Connors concludes that they might by able to use the tablet to stabilize Spider-Man's mutations, but the tablet is stolen by Hammerhead, now working for Wilson Fisk (Kingpin) after Hammerhead quit Silvermane during an initial attempt at trying to steal the Tablet, foiled by Spider-Man.
+Dr. Connors concludes that they might be able to use the tablet to stabilize Spider-Man's mutations, but the tablet is stolen by Hammerhead, now working for Wilson Fisk (Kingpin) after Hammerhead quit Silvermane during an initial attempt at trying to steal the Tablet, foiled by Spider-Man.